push-based/user-flow/packages/cli/docs/recorder-exports.md

 # Use DevTools Recorder exports to run user flows

-If you are not familiar with the recorder tool please make sure you are aware of the following content:
+If you are not familiar with the Chrome Devtools Recorder, please make sure you are aware of the following content:

 - [Record, replay, and measure user flows](https://developer.chrome.com/docs/devtools/recorder/)
 - [Recorder features reference](https://developer.chrome.com/docs/devtools/recorder/reference/)